NBISweden/module-openrefine-dm-practices/index.md

 formatting made consistent.
 This step must be taken with the same care and attention to reproducibility as the analysis.

-OpenRefine (formerly Google Refine) is a powerful free and open source tool for working with messy data: cleaning it and transforming it from one format into another.
+OpenRefine is a powerful free and open source tool for working with messy data: cleaning it and transforming it from one format into another.